 - Add half a cup of water and stir well.

-- Drain paneer out of water and mix well in the prepared gravy.
+- Drain paneer out of the water and mix well in the prepared gravy.
 Cook covered for 6 to 8 minutes.

 - Add honey and finely crushed kasoori methi.
 Mix well and take off the heat.